maxwelldorliea/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp groupname filename ---change the file group to the specify group

-chmod -hR owner:group dir -- set all the files and directories and subdirectories owner and group to the specify owner and group
+chown -hR owner:group dir -- set all the files and directories and subdirectories owner and group to the specify owner and group